Pymmes Park

 Pymmes Park is located in Edmonton, London and is bordered by the North Circular Road.

-The park is a Metropolitan Open Space, Local Importance of Nature Conservation, and a site of Archaeological Importance.
+The park is Metropolitan Open Land, of local importance for nature conservation, and a site of archaeological importance.

 History

 The area known as Pymmes Park dates back to 1327 when William Pymme built Pymmes House there.
-Prior to 1578 the estate changed hands several times until Thomas Wilson a statesman bought the estate in 1579.
+The estate changed hands several times.
+Thomas Wilson, a statesman, bought the estate in 1579.
+An inventory made after his death in 1581, and transcribed and published in 1957, includes the furnishings of his house at Pymmes.

 In 1582 William Cecil, 1st Baron Burghley, Lord High Treasurer, purchased the estate which remained in the family until 1801.
 The Ray family owned the estate from 1808 to 1899.
-The estate was then purchased by the local council to provide public open space following an increase in the local population.
+It was then purchased by the local council to provide public open space following an increase in the local population.
 The park was opened to the public in 1906.

 Gardens

-The park contains a Victorian walled garden, bounded on three sides by Grade II listed walls, containing an ornamental pond, herbaceous borders and bedding plants.
-Access is on request to a member of the Parks staff.
+The park contains a Victorian walled garden, bounded on three sides by Grade II-listed walls, containing an ornamental pond, herbaceous borders and bedding plants.
+Access is on request to a member of the park's staff.

 Recent history

 In recent years, the park has undergone major changes due mainly to the widening of the North Circular Road in the 1990s.
-An application to the Heritage Lottery Fund was successful and £2.8 million was granted for the restoration of the Victorian Parkland in a scheme known as the Pymmes Park restoration project.
+An application to the Heritage Lottery Fund was successful and £2.8 million was granted for the restoration of the Victorian parkland in a scheme known as the Pymmes Park restoration project.